 Want to know why a little plain ole soap & water wash is effective?
 Watch:

 Facts are that social distancing IS effective in stopping the spread of this virus.
 And the earlier the better.
 It's not good when social distancing isn't uniformly followed.
 When one state, county, or town does the right thing for prevention, and another does not - then it can spread across those imaginary lines more easily.
 When it's delayed, then the virus has more & more time to spread, especially in that stealth manner.
 You don't know who is infected, who is infecting you.
 But when it isn't possible - what's essential is to wear a mask.
 When out in public wear a mask.

 COVID-19 spreads mostly by drops in the air and somewhat by contact on surfaces.
 Which is why masks especially are so important.
 And health care workers absolutely need them, as well as all the other PPE for their essential work - since they're constantly exposed.

-According to the National Institute for Health Studies, COVID-19 virus can live up to3 hours in air droplets:
+According to the National Institute for Health Studies, COVID-19 virus can live up to 3 hours in air droplets:

 Another contributing and frustrating fact is lack of PPE - Personal Protective Equipment.
 Still a continuing problem in many areas!
-Surveys are still, into June 2020 - saying this is a fact!

 Remember that if you think you may have COVID-19 - consult & stay in touch with your doctor by phone first, then only go into the hospital when/if they advise it's needed to do so.
 You'll just stay home in isolation because there isn't anything special the hospital can do for people with COVID-19.
 "Treatments" for it are supportive for your symptoms.
 Only if you become very serious, which your doctor will monitor while you're at home, will you need to go into the hospital.
 You're better off at home, really!